jmeowmeow/PixieReport/express-progress/tasks.md

     - [ ] No-current-data mode: page shows hours since report, but image not sensitive to freshness.
 - [X] Rendered Pixies served as images
     - [X] /png endpoint
-- [ ] HTTP Cookie to remember your chosen location, doll style, units.
+- [ ] HTTP Cookie to remember your chosen location, doll style, units?
+Or is a bookmarked URL good enough?

 Prelaunch
 - [X] Caddy or Nginx reverse proxy.
 (Nginx)